kaliRegenold/SeniorDesign/DesignDoc/source/project.rst

 Management or Instructor (Scrum Master)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Carter Barkley, the current Moonrockers president will be the Scrum master.
+Carter Barkley, the current Moonrockers president, will be the Scrum master.
 Although he will
 not directly be involved in the autonomy team, he will lead sprint meetings and monitor
 overall progress of the autonomy team as well as aid on collaboration of the autonomy team
 with the rest of the Moonrockers team.